Central Coast German Shepherds CCGS

 • They are generally more territorial of their home and property as opposed to their family.

 • Males tend to be more independent.
-(Shepherds are naturally dependant - but males will wander farther from their pack.
+(German Shepherds are naturally dependant - but males will wander farther from their pack.

 Some of the Information on this page is provided by Sheryle Thompson, DVM, Sequoyah Shepherds